-Chesapeake Blue Crabs, swimming crustaceans, get their name from their bright blue claws.
+Chesapeake Blue Crabs get their name from their bright blue claws.
 Once they are steamed, their olive green shells turn bright red.
-Crabmeat is a staple in many regional dishes including Maryland Crab Soup, cream of crab soup, crab cakes, crab imperial and more, but there are few things better than a spectacular sunset along the shores of the bay with cold Maryland craft beer and hot crabs.
+Crabmeat is a staple in many regional dishes including Maryland crab soup, cream of crab soup, crab cakes, Crab Imperial and more, but there are few things better than a spectacular sunset along the shores of the bay with cold Maryland craft beer and hot crabs.

 Soft Shell Crabs

 Early in the crab season, soft shell crabs are readily available and make for a delectable savory dish.
 Pan-fried with butter and seasonings or deep fried, soft shell crabs are a culinary adventure.
 Because the shell is soft, the crab is cooked and eaten whole.